Here at Owen Barry we really love and appreciate beautiful skins.

 Heavy Metal is our way of describing metallic leathers that go just that little bit further !!

-Heavy Metals are traditionally skins with an extra layer of design finish, so whether it is the fine metallic reptile graining on the Palladium & Titanium or the sumptuous metallic dust on Rock, Mermaid or Oyster, These finishes just take the metallic leather palette to another level.
+Heavy Metals are traditional skins with an extra layer of design finish, so whether it is the fine metallic reptile graining on the Palladium & Titanium or the sumptuous metallic dust on Rock, Mermaid or Oyster, These finishes just take the metallic leather palette to another level.

 Heavy metals are quite often, semi-limited editions and will only feature in a collection for a couple of seasons.
 Most often they are combined with another leather from within our collection, thereby perhaps lifting a popular bag shape to a whole other layer - stunning.